Cavern of Suiryu

 Seal off the room using Sand-handling beforehand, and stand on the stairs in case it gets out of control.

-Lv3-4 Mudkin require 3 uses of Blazing Heat, so you'll need a total of about 300~350 fullness.
+Lv3-4 Mudkin require 3 uses of Blazing Heat, so you'll likely need at least 300~350 Fullness.

 Second Clear